Alaska WIndjammer Kites

 Above: Bill Glude heelside turn, Sandy Beach, Juneau, photo © Jack Kreinheder.

-It is best on SE wind, and can be kited on NW wind though conditions tend to be turbulent and holey on that direction.
-Spring and fall storms (1-minute gusty fall storm movie) often bring strong winds, and some sunny spring and summer days have just enough of a sea breeze for big kites.
+It is best on SE wind.
+NW winds should be avoided because they are turbulent and holey, with a dangerous wind shadow behind the causeway and Mayflower Island.
+Spring and fall storms often bring strong winds, and some sunny spring and summer days have just enough of a sea breeze for big kites.

 The major hazards are all the old mining junk on the beach, notably some sharp-edged, barnacle-encrusted rusting pipes and railroad tracks, and the signpost forest that threatens us when carrying kites or sails through between beach and parking lot.
 Be sure to let Parks and Rec know that we kiters and windsurfers support cleanup of these hazards, and will pitch in whenever we get the chance to help.

 Douglas Boat Harbor is the closest online anemometer, but it is poorly located and often misleading.
 It reads low on SE winds, high on NW, and the wind shadow of Mayflower Island often throws its direction off as well.
-We would like to see the old anemometer on Mayflower Island reinstated and put online.
+It also seems to come and go, often not updating on its website.

 This is a popular spot for many other users - be sure to be a good neighbor to all the kids, dogs, and dog-walkers.